‘NOT ME’, a MEMOIR by MARIANNE DISSARD

 My overwhelming feeling was of reading something that I shouldn't be reading.
 Like stumbling across someone's secret diary at the bottom of a drawer.
 It isn't the sort of memoir that's designed to come across as 'raw' and 'honest' in a way that makes the writer look cool, it's actually genuinely honest to a degree that few people ever achieve even when writing purely for themselves.
 It's also refreshingly free of attempts to explain and justify and conceptualise, which only heightens the thrill of being privy to someone's private rather than public thoughts.

-Raphael Mann (UK)
+Raphael Mann, artist (UK)

 The concordant celebration of food and sound was my first occasion to share a stage, and a meal, with Marianne Dissard.
 We performed at a now defunct Brooklyn establishment dedicated to offering immersive flights of new music and haute cuisine for an audience furtively outgrowing its punk-dive milieu.
 Marianne’s elastically idiosyncratic verve as a performer and documentarian belies a struggle with otherness and existence that her new memoir Not Me explores with honesty, humor and insight.
 The corporeal and psychic demands of a peripatetic life, from childhood to burgeoning success, is a universal tale.
 Family, food and music.
 Purpose and self-worth.
 Neither victim nor heroine, Marianne’s unfinished journey will leave you somewhat shocked, curious and resolutely hopeful.

 Visceral, explosive and ultimately uplifting, Dissard's is a story of true strength of character—the refusal to give up and the realisation that sometimes that is exactly what is needed.

 Megan Garrett-Jones, Things With Words (UK)